mozilla-services/hermes/specs/InboundRelay.rst

 UUID's are encoded as binary data, 16 bytes in length.
 CSUUID is a cluster UUID which should be treated as a cluster identifier (first 2 bytes, int) followed by the 16 byte UUID.
+A 'Hash String String' is a key/value of string keys to string values, started with a 2-byte int indicating how many key/values there are followed by the key/value strings.

 All commands begin with a header packet containing an unsigned short (2 bytes) that corresponds to the type of the command being sent/received.